microsoft/AcademicContent/Labs/Deep Learning/400 - Stream Analytics and Machine Learning/3 - Predict/readme.md

 1. **Let the camera array and the Stream Analytics job run for 3 to 5 minutes**.
 Then stop the Stream Analytics job and stop **run.js**.

-1. Return to the database in the Azure Portal and use Data Explorer to execute the following query:
+1. Return to the database in the Azure Portal and use the query editor to execute the following query:

 	```sql
 	SELECT * FROM dbo.PolarBears